sinasinai/mobile-commons-etl/README.md

 ### Environmental Variables

 `FULL_REBUILD_FLAG` - String, value "True" or "False".
-Determines whether a full or incremental extraction based on latest timestamp in the warehouse is performed.
+Determines whether a full or incremental extraction is run based on latest timestamp in the warehouse.

-`CIVIS_API_KEY` = String, Civis API key, not necessary if your repurpose to use another client.
+`CIVIS_API_KEY` = String, Civis API key, not necessary if you use to use another client.

 `MC_USER` = String, Mobile Commons username/email.